outcaste-io/outserv/README.md

-# Outserv: Blockchain Search
+# Outserv: Blockchain Search with GraphQL APIs

 Outserv enables you to run production grade GraphQL Search APIs over any blockchain data 10x faster than existing mechanisms.

-Outserv is the only system which combines the power of a saerch engine, a cache engine and a GraphQL layer, thus replacing three different systems in production.
+Outserv is the only system which combines the power of a search engine, a cache engine and a GraphQL layer, thus replacing three different systems in production.

-Outserv makes it trivial for anyone to bring up a production grade GraphQL tech stack -- which we consider to be an important step to web3 decentralization.
+With a single executable binary, Outserv makes it trivial for anyone to bring up a production grade GraphQL tech stack -- which we consider to be an important step towards web3 decentralization.

 ![Outserv Comparison Image](/static/outserv.jpeg)

 ## Documentation: Installation and Usage

-Please follow the documentation in [https://docs.outcaste.io](https://docs.outcaste.io/docs/intro).
+Please read the announcement [blog post here](https://manishrjain.com/outserv-graphql-blockchain-search).
+And follow the documentation at [https://docs.outcaste.io](https://docs.outcaste.io/docs/intro).

 ## Bugs / Feature Requests